 3-Cut Down on Expenses

-For financial freedom, it’s great if you can penny-pinch and save in little ways here and there, but what makes a difference in reducing your monthly expenses?
+For financial freedom, it’s great to pinch pennies and save in little ways here and there, but what makes a real difference in reducing your monthly expenses?
 Living paycheck to paycheck is more than just not having enough money; it is also about making ends meet on a limited income.

 Hoarders feel like they’ll never have enough money and constantly try to save, even if it means depriving themselves of other necessities.